 Ultimately, Google's document AI allows you to extract a lot of information from documents with high accuracy.
 In addition, the service is offered for specific usages, too, including text extraction for both normal and in-the-wild images.

-Please refer to here for more.
+Please take a look here for more.

 Current Solutions Offering OCR Data Extraction

-• Google API -- As one of the biggest online service providers, Google offers stunning results in document extraction with their pioneering computer vision technology.
+- Google API -- As one of the biggest online service providers, Google offers stunning results in document extraction with their pioneering computer vision technology.
 One can use their services for free if the usage is pretty low, but the price stacks up as the API calls increase.

-• Deep Reader -- Deep Reader is a research work published in ACCV Conference 2019.
+- Deep Reader -- Deep Reader is a research work published in ACCV Conference 2019.
 It incorporates multiple state-of-the-art network architectures to perform tasks such as document matching, text retrieval, and denoising images.
 There are additional features such as tables and key-value-pair extraction that allow data to be retrieved and saved in an organized manner.

-• Nanonets™ -- With a highly skillful deep learning team, Nanonets™ PDF OCR is completely template and rule independent.
+- Nanonets™ -- With a highly skillful deep learning team, Nanonets™ PDF OCR is completely template and rule independent.
 Therefore, not only can Nanonets™ work on specific types of PDFs, it could also be applied onto any document type for text retrieval.

 Conclusion